 The many facets of the Nature of Truth are given over several pages and all relevant pages should be read for a more complete picture.

-Page 1 contains the definition of Truth and its interpretation.
+The Nature of Truth topic contains the definition of the word Truth, its grammatical analysis and its interpretation.

 The following PDF files are available for download at this website.

 I wish to thank members of my family who have been the involuntary audiences of my lectures and Christmas Eve presentations during our family get-togethers over the past decades.
 Their probing questions and fearless criticisms of my ideas have helped to sharpen my mind and crystallize my thoughts.